 3. Runes of Magic

-This is one of the best fantasy massively multiplayer online games, which feels very much like Runescape when it comes to design, features, and community size.
+This is one of the best fantasy MMO games, which feels very much like Runescape when it comes to design, features, and community size.

 Runes of Magic features several races, a decent collection of character classes (10), as well as well-designed housing and pet systems that add loads of life to the average multiplayer online game adventure.